GUILN/contract-testing-with-pact/README.md

 # Steps to follow in order to simulate the workflow (I highly recomend you run this in a terminal multiplexer such as `Tmux` them you will be able to see the whole interaction)

+### Running consumer's contract test and Generating Consumer's PACT contract
+- 1 in root folder run `npm run test:consumer` - This will generate the pact contract for `Node` consumer
+- 2 `cd` into dotnet's service folder and run `dotnet test` this will generate pact contract for the dotnet `consumer`

+### Starting up PACT broker docker container and publishing PACTs that was generated in steps before

+### Running provider's contract tests

+### Changing provider's response and seeing the provider's contract testing failing (breaking the contract)

+### Conclusion

+ - At this point you can go within two

 ## Sequence Diagram to explain how the component flow of component testing should work